-(1) Subdivisions containing 200 or more lots require a recommendation by the Planning and Zoning Board during a public hearing.
+^{(1) &}lt;u>Subdivisions containing 200 or more lots require a recommendation by the Planning and Zoning Board during a public hearing.

-ARTICLE II. - DEVELOPMENT REVIEW PROCEDURES AND CRITERIA.
+ARTICLE II. - RESERVED DEVELOPMENT REVIEW PROCEDURES AND CRITERIA.

 Sec.
-74-9.
+74-39.
 Application review requirements.

-Development applications as defined by Chapter 74 of this Code, shall be reviewed, as appropriate, by the Planning and Development Services Director, the Development Review Committee (DRC), the Planning and Zoning Board, and the City Commission. development orders shall only be issued after all required reviews and appropriate final action have been taken by the appropriate decision making bodies.
+An Development applications for a site plan or subdivision plat development order, as defined by eChapter 74 of this Code, shall be reviewed, as appropriate, by the Planning and Development Services Director, the Development Review Committee (DRC), the pPlanning and zZoning bBoard, and the eCity eCommission. development orders shall only be issued after all required reviews and appropriate final action have been taken by the appropriate decision making bodies.
 No application for a development order shall be approved which does not comply with the following:

 - (1) The Comprehensive Plan;

 - (2) This Land Development Code; or

-- (3) Other applicable regulations.
+- 3) Other applicable regulations.

 Sec.
-74-10.
-General development review procedures.
+74-410.
+General Development review procedures.

-All applications and supporting information required by this Land Development Code shall be filed with the Planning and Development Services Department.
+All applications and supporting information required by this Land Development Code shall be filed with the pPlanning and dDevelopment sServices dDepartment.
 The following review procedures are established within Sections 74-11 and 74-22 as follows:

+Review Procedure/ Procedure

-Review Procedure/ Development Application Type Procedure Location
+Development Application Type Location

 Amendment to the Land Development Code Sec.
 74-12

 Voluntary Annexation of Property Sec.
 74-13

 Amendment to the Zoning Map/Rezoning Sec.
 74-14

 Planned Unit Development Rezoning Sec.
 74-15

 Conditional Use (Minor) Sec.
 74-16

 Conditional Use (Major) Sec.
 74-17

 Conceptual Site Plan Application Sec.74-18

 Final Site Plan Application Sec.
 74-19

 Preliminary Plat Sec.
 74-20

 Final Plat Application Sec.
 74-21

 Vacations Sec.
 74-22

 Zoning Variance (Minor) Sec.
 74-23

 Zoning Variance (Major) Sec.
 74-24